 /path/of/banner.js@my.example.com,mysite.com,myspace.com |

-Rules can take effect under multiple specified domains
+The rule can take effect under multiple specified domains

 /path/of/banner.js$3p@example.com |

-Performance recommendations
+Performance Recommendations

 */path/of/banner.js |